-The trading price of our common stock may be highly volatile and could be subject to a number of factors beyond our control, including the general reputation of REITs and the attractiveness of our equity securities in comparison to other equity securities, including securities issued by other real estate-based companies, our financial performance, and general stock and bond market conditions.
+The trading price of our common stock may be highly volatile and could be subject to a number of factors beyond our control, including (1) the general reputation of REITs and the attractiveness of our equity securities in comparison to other equity securities, including securities issued by other real estate-based companies, (2) our financial performance, (3) coordinated buying and selling activity by market participants, including market manipulation, (4) publication of information in the media, including online blog and social media about our Company by third parties, and (5) general stock and bond market conditions.

 The market value of our stock is based primarily on the market's perception of our growth potential and our current and future earnings and dividends.
-Consequently, our stock may trade at prices that are higher or lower than its book value.
-If our future earnings or dividends are less than expected, it is likely that the market price of our stock will diminish.
+Consequently, our common stock may trade at prices that are higher or lower than our book value per share of common stock.
+If our future earnings or dividends are less than expected, it is likely that the market price of our common stock will diminish.

 At times, stock markets experience extreme price and volume fluctuations that affect the market prices of equity securities of many companies.
 These fluctuations may be unrelated or disproportionate to the operating performance of those companies.
-These broad market fluctuations, as well as general economic, political and market conditions such as recessions and interest rate changes, may negatively impact the market price of our stock.
-If the market price of our stock declines, you may not realize any return on your investment and may lose some or all of your investment.
+These broad market fluctuations, as well as general economic, political and market conditions such as recessions and interest rate changes, may negatively impact the market price of our common stock declines, you may not realize any return on your investment and may lose some or all of your investment.